metagenlab/BioVx/manuals/compareGblast.md

 ## Command Line Options
-The following options are required for the program to run properly.
+The following options are required for the program to run properly:

     positional arguments:
       files                 A space seperated list of paths to the relevant GBLAST